About the Master of Science in Applied Behavior Analysis

-High employment growth is predicted for behavior analysts over the next decade at the state, regional, and national levels (Behavior Analyst Certification Board, 2020; Burning Glass, 2017), with many master's-level behavior analysts earning $65,000-$75,000 per year (Association of Professional Behavior Analysts, 2015).
+High employment growth is predicted for behavior analysts over the next decade at the state, regional and national levels (Behavior Analyst Certification Board, 2022; Burning Glass, 2017), with many master's-level behavior analysts earning $65,000-$75,000 per year (Association of Professional Behavior Analysts, 2015).

-In addition to coursework, students complete a minimum of 1,500 Concentrated Supervised Fieldwork hours in which their research and clinical technique are regularly supervised by faculty and community Board Certified Behavior Analysts (BCBAs) through one-on-one and small-group supervision.
+In addition to coursework, students complete a minimum of 1,500 Concentrated Supervised Fieldwork hours during which faculty and community Board Certified Behavior Analysts (BCBAs) regularly supervise their research and clinical technique through one-on-one and small-group supervision.

 The Road Ahead

 Behavior-analytic interventions have proven useful in teaching new behavior (e.g.,

 academic, social and daily living skills) and ameliorating challenging behavior (e.g.,